Frequently Asked Questions

 How long does the service last?

-A 60 minute time period is provided, giving plenty of time for a service and saying your goodbyes before departing.
-There is no feeling of hurry or fluster.
+A 60 minute time period is provided in the Ceremony Hall, including time for everyone to enter at the start and exit at the end.
+We suggest a service time of up to about 45 minutes, so there is no feeling of being hurried or rushed.
 If you wish, further time can also be allocated.

 How are ashes kept separate?